shubh-agrawal/path-trackers-collation-thesis/car_demo/README.md

 An [RVIZ](http://wiki.ros.org/rviz) window will open showing the car and sensor output.
 A gazebo window will appear showing the simulation.
 Either use the controller to drive the prius around the world, or click on the gazebo window and use the `WASD` keys to drive the car.

+After a successfull launch, you should be able to see rostopics upon listing on the host terminal.
+Also, check echo for /clock.
+If no messages are received, then there's a problem with your launch commands.
+If the simulator runs without any issue, you can go ahead with subscribing/publishing to topics.